pratikjagrut/go-tutorial/45_testing/README.md

 }
 ```

 The setup and tear-down code will run if any of the enclosed subtests are run and will run at most once.
-This applies even if any of the subtests calls Skip, Fail, or Fatal.
+This applies even if any of the subtests call Skip, Fail, or Fatal.

 **Control of Parallelism**

 Subtests allow fine-grained control over parallelism.
 To understand how to use subtests in the way it is important to understand the semantics of parallel tests.

 Each test is associated with a test function.
 A test is called a parallel test if its test function calls the `Parallel method on its instance of testing.T`.
-A parallel test `never runs concurrently with a sequential test` and its execution is suspended until its calling test function, that of the parent test, has returned.
+A parallel test `never runs concurrently with a sequential test` and its execution is suspended until its calling test function, that of the parent test has returned.
 The `-parallel` flag defines the maximum number of parallel tests that can run in parallel.

 `A test blocks until its test function returns and all of its subtests have completed`.
 This means that the parallel tests that are run by a sequential test will complete before any other consecutive sequential test is run.

-This behavior is identical for tests created by Run and top-level tests.
+This behaviour is identical for tests created by Run and top-level tests.
 In fact, under the hood top-level tests are implemented as subtests of a hidden master test.

 ```go
 func TestGroupedParallel(t *testing.T) {